 Harbor Herons

-The history of the Harbor Herons program is in a sense the history of the Audubon Society itself: In New York City and Massachusetts, a movement began in the late 1800s to stop the large-scale slaughter of egrets and herons to acquire feathers for ladies’ hats, and the Audubon Society was born.
-The final result of this early and passionate conservation campaign was the Federal Migratory Bird Treaty Act of 1918, which has protected North American birds for over a century.
-Slowly, under the Act’s protection, wading bird populations rebounded in the 20th century.
-Fast forward to the early-1970s, when local birders were astonished to find nesting egrets thriving on several small islands off the coast of Staten Island.
-NYC Bird Alliance conducted its first Harbor Herons nesting survey in 1982, and has conducted annual surveys collecting systematic data continuously since 1985.
+The history of the Harbor Herons program is in a sense the history of the Audubon Society itself: In the late 1800s, a movement began to stop the slaughter of egrets and herons for hat feathers, and the Audubon Society was born.
+The result of this conservation campaign was the Federal Migratory Bird Treaty Act of 1918, allowing wading bird populations to recover throughout the 20th century, with local birders discovering thriving egret colonies on Staten Island islands in the early 1970s.

 The Hoffman Island nesting colony includes Great and Snowy Egrets and Black-crowned Night-Herons, seen above, as well as Glossy Ibis, Double-crested Cormorants, and Great Black-backed and Herring Gulls.
 Photo: NYC Bird Alliance